-A three-time All-American, 1988 NCAA Player of the Year and two-time United States Olympian, Everist, 47, earned the 2002 MPSF Coach of the Year honors in his inaugural season when he guided Cal to the MPSF Tournament title and a national runner-up finish.
+A three-time All-American, 1988 NCAA Player of the Year and two-time United States Olympian, Everist earned the 2002 MPSF Coach of the Year honors in his inaugural season when he guided Cal to the MPSF Tournament title and a national runner-up finish.
 Then in 2004, he was inducted into both the Cal Athletic and the USA Water Polo Hall of Fames.
 In 2006, Everist was selected USA Water Polo's Elite Co-Coach of the Year after leading the Bears to both the MPSF and NCAA titles.
-Recently, he coached the United States' World University Games team that competed in the summer of 2009 in Belgrade, Serbia, mentoring five Bears on the squad.
+He also coached the United States' World University Games team that competed in the summer of 2009 in Belgrade, Serbia, mentoring five Bears on the squad.

 On July 29, 2002 Everist returned to his alma mater and immediately led the Bears to a 20-7 mark and Cal's first MPSF title and national runner-up finish since 1995.
-Now after guiding the Bears to the school's first back-to-back NCAA trophies since the early '90s, Everist and his troops will be vying for another national crown in 2015, led by returning All-Americans Colin Mulcahy and Luca Cupido.
+Now after guiding the Bears to the school's first back-to-back NCAA trophies since the early '90s, Everist and his troops will be vying for another national crown in 2016, led by a quartet of returning All-Americans that includes 2015 first team selection Luca Cupido.